tomasherceg/dotvvm-docs/Controls/builtin/RoleView/sample1/sample.md

 The `IsNotMemberTemplate` defines the content displayed to other users.

 By default, the control is hidden completely to the users who are not authenticated.
-If you want to display the `IsNotMemberTemplate` even to the non-authenticated users, set the `HideToNonAuthenticatedUsers` property to `false`.
+If you want to display the `IsNotMemberTemplate` even to the anonymous users, set the `HideForAnonymousUsers` property to `false`.